The first step to OpenGL programming on macOS

 -

-is the compiler.
+g++is the compiler.
 No surprises here. -

-is the file which contains the code (e.g. the above code) and is to be compiled -
+main.cppis the file which contains the code (e.g. the above code) and is to be compiled -

-is the important flag which links the actual OpenGL framework to our code.
+-framework OpenGLis the important flag which links the actual OpenGL framework to our code.

-Note that, since our brew
+Note that, since our brew install path /usr/local/ is not in search

 paths by default, to make it available at system level, we can add

-search paths in .bashrc
+search paths in .bashrc:

 |